-We are a specialty finance company that provides customized financing solutions to lower middle market companies located throughout the United States, with an emphasis on the Southeast.
+Triangle Capital Corporation is a specialty finance company organized to provide customized financing solutions to lower middle market companies located throughout the United States, with an emphasis on the Southeast.
 Our goal is to be the premier provider of capital to these companies.
 We define lower middle market companies as those having revenues between \$10.0 and \$100.0 million.
 Our investment objective is to seek attractive returns by generating current income from our debt investments and capital appreciation from our equity related investments.
 Our investment philosophy is to partner with business owners, management teams and financial sponsors to provide flexible financing solutions to fund growth, changes of control, or other corporate events.
-We invest primarily in senior subordinated debt securities secured by second lien security interests in portfolio company assets, coupled with equity interests.
+We intend to invest primarily in senior subordinated debt securities secured by second lien security interests in portfolio company assets, coupled with equity interests.